 Fig. 3 shows the spatial resolution measured with a muon beam for three gas mixtures.
 It can be seen that in the horizontal plane, i.e., x-coordinate, the He/CO$_2$ (90/10 \%) gives the best resolution of about 135$\mu$m while for both He/CO$_2$ (70/30 \%) and Ar/CO$_2$ (70/30 \%) the resolution is around 180$\mu$m.
 These results agree with the expected values from the traverse diffusion.

-For the vertical plane, that is, the y coordinate for all gas mixtures, a resolution of 155 $\mu$ m is obtained.
+For the vertical plane, the coordinate y for all gas mixtures is obtained with a resolution of 155$\mu$m.
 The reasons behind such behavior are not yet clear.
 Therefore, more effort will be devoted to finding a better algorithm for timing the clusters.

-The next step is to integrate a pixelate readout plane\cite{scharenberg2024mpgdsembeddedpixelasics}, allowing for angular correction of the incoming tracks and improving the precision of the track reconstruction.
+The next step is to integrate a pixelated readout plane\cite{scharenberg2024mpgdsembeddedpixelasics}, which allows angular correction of the incoming tracks and improves the precision of the track reconstruction.

 \acknowledgments